Music at Tresanton 2013Artistic director - Noam Greenberg

 150th anniversary by playing through all of his chamber music with piano.

 Since then Music at Tresanton has been offering annual programmes and attracting

 audiences from the Roseland peninsula as well as from further afield in Cornwall and the UK, and has been broadcast by BBC radio 3 as part of their lunch time concert series.

-The 2013 festival, only Mozart, will take place between 8 - 10 November 2013 and will present sonatas, duos, trios and quartets by W.A.
-Mozart, performed by Noam Greenberg and the Ardeo String Quartet.
+The 2013 festival, only Mozart, will take place between 8 - 10 November 2013 and will present sonatas, duos, trios, quartets, Lieder, Arias and a piano concerto by W.A.
+Mozart, performed by Noam Greenberg, the Ardeo String Quartet., and soprano Ailish Tynan